candem15/README/README.md

 # Hello Visitor!
 Welcome to my page 🙋‍♂️
-My name is Eray and I am a computer engineer from İzmir.
+My name is Eray and I am a computer engineer and software developer from İzmir.
 ## 💻 Programming Languages

 <div>